Managing Jobs

 Deleting Jobs

 You can delete inactive jobs.
 Control Hub automatically deletes inactive job instances older than 365 days that have never been run.
+You cannot delete an inactive job that is included in a sequence.

 Tip: As a best practice, delete any scheduled task based on the job before you delete the job.
 Scheduled tasks based on a deleted job will fail.